Cruise from Stockholm – the essential guide

 If you do not want to pay the price tag which inevitably goes with this type of accommodation, try one of the hotel’s restaurants or bars during your stay instead.
 They are iconic in Stockholm.

-Or if it’s just coffee and a sandwich you want, you can enjoy that at the hotel’s Grand Café on the quayside, right in front of the hotel.
+Or if it’s just coffee and a sandwich you want, you can enjoy at the hotel’s Grand Café on the quayside, right in front of the hotel.
 Take a walk through the lobby while visiting, and you’ll enjoy Scandinavian design inspired by a bygone era.

 Best Western Signature Collection

-This Best Western hotel is located in the heart of Stockholm’s old medieval town, Gamla Stan
+This Best Western hotel is located in the heart of Stockholm’s old medieval town, Gamla Stan.

 Scandic Gamla Stan